Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-expanding-slider.md

 Way cleaner, right?

-Now all we need to do is add the custom CSS.
+Now, all we need to do is add the custom CSS.

 ```css
 .slide {